Millennium Coastal Park

 Walk or cycle along the Millennium Coastal Path, which runs from Llanelli through Sandy Water Park, Burry Port to Pembrey Forest.
 The magnificent promenade with viewing platforms boast stunning views of Carmarthen Bay and the Gower Peninsular.
 There are specious car parks and a fantastic adventure playground too.
-Bikes can be hired at Ramp Skatepark, it is not what you would expect to find on the outskirts of town but it is attracting attention from skateboarders near and far.
+Bikes can be hired at the Ski & Activity Centre at Pembrey Country Park which can be taken along the coastal path.

 Llyn Llech Owain Country Park is an area of 73 Hectares (180 acres), managed for your enjoyment by Carmarthenshire County Council with nature trails, an adventure area including a cool wooden adventure playground, separate toddler playground with smaller features.
 A forest track provides a longer hike or bike ride around the country park and there's a rough mountain bike trail for the more adventurous cyclists amongst you!